Skip to contents

 create_prior allows you to specify your own prior distribution by providing a transformation function.
 For factorisable priors, this function can simply transform each value in (0, 1) using the inverse cumulative distribution function (CDF) for each parameter.
 For more complex cases, you can specify hierarchical or conditionally dependent priors (see Examples).

 create_prior performs regularity checks on your prior function to catch basic errors that may affect nested sampling.
-To pass these checks, fn or rowwise_fn must:
+To pass these checks, fn must be able to take in a vector of points (each between 0 and 1) and return a vector of the same length which contains only finite values.

 Note